Krypton-Suite/Standard-Toolkit/README.md

 =======

 ## 2021-08-01 Build 2108 - August 2021 (Canary)
+* New logo for both canary and stable builds
 * Fixed [#138](https://github.com/Krypton-Suite/Standard-Toolkit/issues/138), `KryptonListView` throws a `System.Resources.MissingManifestResourceException`
     - If you want a standard List then use ListBox or CheckedListBox
     - If you want a Details view then use a `DataGrid`